Opinion | The danger is growing that a coronavirus vaccine will be rejected by the public — thanks to Trump

 Before the pandemic, the anti-vaccination movement used social media to spread suspicions and distrust.
 Facebook has taken steps in recent days to fight the problem, though it will undoubtedly have to do more.

-In the 2019-2020 flu season, 51.8 percent of Americans six months and older were vaccinated.
+In the 2019-2020 flu season, 51.8 percent of Americans 6 months and older were vaccinated.
 Child vaccination rates in the United States for measles, mumps, rubella, polio and chickenpox were above 90 percent in 2017.
 Vaccine hesitancy is not a new problem but is more urgent than ever.
 A credible, concerted effort must be made to boost confidence in vaccines that are proven safe and efficacious against the coronavirus.
 Such a campaign must be based on science and medicine, leaving political shenanigans behind.

 Read more: